Course Outline – Certificate III in Individual Support

 To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.

 No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.

 - Batemans Bay

 - Funded places are available which may entitle you to a fee-free scholarship or subsidy, please contact the College to determine your eligibility.

 - This training is subsidised by the NSW Government

 If you have any questions or require any clarification please contact the College on 4472 9202 or register below.
 Information about this course was copied from the myskills.gov.au website.

-The health and community services sector continues to experience rapid demand growth.
-Employment opportunities in this rewarding industry are plentiful and a number of career pathways are available by completing this course.
-In order to respond to the growing demand new qualifications have been developed which enable personal care assistants to work across a broader selection of employment opportunities without the need to undertake a series of qualifications.
+the growing demand for workers, new qualifications have been developed which enable personal care assistants to work across a broader selection of employment opportunities without the need to undertake a series of qualifications.

 What you need to know?

 From January 2016 Certificate III in Individual Support (CHC33015) replaces three previous qualifications: